rsajac/dsc-phase-1-project-v2-3/README.md

 * bom_movie_gross_csv_gz - has the domestic and foreign gross, and title
 * tn.movie_budgets.csv.gz - has the budget, and title

 I can join these three tables to get relationships among the data to find answers to our questions.
+Once joined, the dataframe has 1001 movie entries with 17 columns.
+The most relevant columns for our analysis were:
+* Production Budget
+* Runtime Minutes
+* Worldwide Gross

+I created two further columns:
+* Profit
+* Gross-to-cost-Ratio

+While profit is our target variable, Gross-to-cost-ratio helped to indicate the risk of a certain genre.

 With more time we could have narrowed down a short list of directors based on titles that have done well for Microsoft to choose from.
+***

 ## Methods